amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 Temporary (?) component, creates status entities and launches a Pipeline run.
 Usage:
-`launcher.py [-h] progID ousID recipe exec`
+`launcher.py [-h] progID ousUID recipe exec`

-where _progID_ is the ID of the project containing the OUS, _ousID_ is the ID of the OUS that should be processed, _recipe_ is the Pipeline recipe (currently unused) and _exec_ is the Executive where this pipeline is running.
+where _progID_ is the ID of the project containing the OUS, _ousUID_ is the ID of the OUS that should be processed, _recipe_ is the Pipeline recipe (currently unused) and _exec_ is the Executive where this pipeline is running.
 For instance:
 `./launcher.py 2015.1.00657.S uid://X1/X1/Xb2 PipelineCalibration EU`